townteki/townsquare/docs/implementing-cards.md

 }));
 ```

 **Note**: Basic game actions such as booting, unbooting, discarding and acing cards can be done using the `player` functions.
-All these actions are marked properly in the list of the action games below.
+All these actions are marked properly in the list of the game actions below.

 ### Putting cards into play

-Specific game action is putting a card into play paying some kind of costs or that has other conditions.
+A specific game action is putting a card into play paying some kind of costs or that has other conditions.
 In this case we cannot use `GameActions.putIntoPlay` game action as it does not have costs resolution and other processing.
 Instead, you will have to use `StandardActions.putIntoPlay` which will be passed to `game.resolveStandardAbility(action, player, source, callback)`.

 Parameters for `resolveStandardAbility`:
  - action - `StandardActions.putIntoPlay` action.
 Usually you will only have to call the function without parameters (use defaults), but in case you need something specific, parameters are: